AdrianHarrison/repository_name/readme.md

-# Single Line Cli Utility
+# Single File Cli Utility

 ## What is it?

 Barebones CLI tool for passing arguments into an equation.
 Basically just some function boilerplate and an [argparse](https://docs.python.org/3/library/argparse.html) wrapper.

 Rename anything you don't like or that doesn't make sense.
-More details in the `single_file_cli_utility.py` file comments about how things are actually implemented.
+More details in the `single_file_cli_utility.py` file / comments about how things are actually implemented.

 ## Dependencies